-&lt;sup>5 Cartagena Declaration on Refugees.
+5 Cartagena Declaration on Refugees.

-&lt;sup>6 A/RES/3/217 A.
+6 A/RES/3/217 A.

-&lt;sup>7 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals.
+7 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals.
 See also the African Union's Agenda 2063.

-- 7. In particular, to achieve the goals set out in para 5 above, the global compact will mobilize: - political will on the part of the international community to address refugee challenges, including through engagement of a wider range of States and stakeholders to broaden the base of support; - stronger and more predictable humanitarian and development responses that are consistent with national development strategies and contribute to the implementation of the 2030 Agenda, particularly the commitment to "leave no one behind"; - increased investments in building human capital and resilience for host communities and refugees, including through education, livelihoods, and health care, pending the realization of durable solutions; and - strengthened focus on addressing root causes and planning for durable solutions from the outset of emergencies.
+- political will on the part of the international community to address refugee challenges, including through engagement of a wider range of States and stakeholders to broaden the base of support; - stronger and more predictable humanitarian and development responses that are consistent with national development strategies and contribute to the implementation of the 2030 Agenda, particularly the commitment to "leave no one behind"; - increased investments in building human capital and resilience for host communities and refugees, including through education, livelihoods, and education, pending the realization of durable solutions; and - strengthened focus on addressing root causes and planning for durable solutions from the outset of emergencies.